Jump to:

 - Set the trimmed and peeled asparagus aside.

 - Heat skillet.
-Over medium-high heat place a pan and let it heat for about 2-3 minutes.
+Over medium-high heat place a large skillet and let it heat for about 2-3 minutes.

 - Sear/blister the spears.
 Add olive oil and the prepped asparagus and move around until each spear finds its place and is in contact with the pan surface.
 You can go for a minimal sear, a good blistering or even a slight char, depending on your preference.
 Pan fry to your liking.